 This results in improved deliverability rates to your whole email list.
 The more positive feedback your emails get, the less they’ll get labeled as spam.
 More email clients will let you in inboxes and you’ll be able to reach more and more contacts on your list.

-Regular list cleanup will also increase the overall engagement rates of marketing emails.
+Regular list cleanup will also increase the overall engagement, open, and click-through rates of marketing emails.
 This translates into more meaningful relationships with email subscribers.